PatyMarklund/DT305-IoT-project/README.md

 <img src="Pictures/dashboard.png" width="80%" height="70%" />

 ## Finalizing the design
-Show the final results of your project.
-Give your final thoughts on how you think the project went.
-What could have been done in an other way, or even better?
-Pictures are nice!

 I think the project went pretty good in overall.
 I learned a lot from building this circuit, connecting the board to the internet and send data to the Adafruit platform.
 This part of sending data real-time was something new and exciting to do.